npmawesome/example-platform/README.md

 ## Usage

-Install the dependencies first (`npm install`) and then be blinded by two shiny usage examples, a basic one:
+Install the dependencies first (`npm install`).

+You will find three examples:

+a basic one:

     node basic.js